“Blessed is she who has believed that what the Lord has said to her will be accomplished.” Luke 1:45 NIV

 Praying that promise

-Lord, reveal to me the places in my heart where doubt has made its home and eliminate it from my life.
+Lord, reveal to me the places in my heart where doubt has made its home and eliminate it.
 My desire is to be a woman (or man) of bold faith.
 Even if my circumstances look bleak or backward, I want to say with confidence that what you’ve spoken over my life will be accomplished.
 Help me to place my confidence in you and your promises.
 In Jesus’ name, Amen.